unnecessary-axiom/diamond_toolbox/README.md

 ---

-Install the script by follinwg the instructions here: https://unnecessary-axiom.github.io/diamond_toolbox/ When the script it run, the default featureset will be enabled.
-Which features  are enabled can be changed on the tab that was added.
+Install the script by follinwg the instructions here: https://unnecessary-axiom.github.io/diamond_toolbox/

+When the script it run the default featureset will be enabled and a new config tab will appear.

 Features
 --------